 We conclude that the village elections we saw demonstrate a remarkably high level of technical proficiency, and the elections, according to many of the people whom we met, have improved the lives of villagers in many ways.
-The leaders are more accountable; we could see that clearly as the voters replaced Village Chairs who had not speeches when they promised very specific commitments for development and in the questions that were asked of the candidates in the Representative Assemblies.
+The leaders are more accountable; we could see that clearly as the voters replaced Village Chairs who had not fulfilled their promises.
+It was clear in the candidates' speeches when they promised very specific commitments for development and in the questions that were asked of the candidates in the Representative Assemblies.